anvil-works/routing/docs/navigating/navigation-components.md

 `data-exact-hash`
 : If present, hash must match exactly.
 Default: `False`.
 Set this attribute on individual link elements in your HTML.

+**Skip Active State:**

+`data-no-active`
+: If present, the link will navigate but won't receive active state updates.
+Useful for links like the home page ("/") that you want to navigate but not highlight.
+Set this attribute on individual link elements in your HTML.

 **Returns**: Cleanup function to unregister links and remove event listeners (or `None` if `component` is used)